-Raw energy became dynamic powers became distinct sentient forces became the culturally unique, dynamic, and personified Gods.
-Different cultures recognized, worshiped, and supplicated different distinct sentient forces.
-This is why we have thousands of pantheons of Gods each containing a dozen or so to many thousands of Gods each.
+Raw energy became dynamic powers became distinct forces became the culturally unique and anthropomorphized Gods.
+Different cultures recognized, worshiped, and supplicated different distinct forces.
+This is why we have hundreds of pantheons of Gods each containing dozens, hundreds, or thousands of Gods each.
 No matter the number of Gods, the Gods of various cultures are unique unto themselves (dare I say not unlike people who also evolve as a species, develop as individuals, and come into distinct personalities with age and experience).
-The Gods personalities were not created by us but developed in relationship to humanity.
-In their interactions with humans, they formed faces that we could know and understand and as a result develop relationships with, if we so choose.
+The Gods personalities were not created by us but developed in relationship to us, in relationship to humanity.
+In their interactions with humans, they formed faces that we could know and understand and as a result develop relationships with as individuals and as communities.

 Some Gods are more personable than others, some are more accessible to humans than others, and so on.
 How one would approach Mercury is different than how one might approach Kali Ma because they are different entities.
-It should be noted that although the Gods will indeed take on human attributes, they are still something “other” than human, by nature.
+It should be noted that although the Gods will indeed take on human attributes, they are still something “other” than human by their very nature.

 Communication Between the Gods

 The Gods are individual and unique but they are not isolated.
-All of the Deities still know and communicate with one another, even across pantheons.
+Deities know and communicate with one another within and across pantheons.
 When talking across pantheons, Gods with similar areas of jurisdiction may keep closer company than those with dissimilar spheres of influence.
 Also, those within the same pantheon may keep closer company with one another than they do with Gods from other pantheons.
-Remember, these comments are from a human perspective!
-This may appear to be the case because Deities from the same pantheon share a symbol system which is ultimately a system of meaning and thus a method of communicating with humans.
-However, it should be reiterated that despite the shared cultural context of one pantheon of Deities, they still know Deities from other pantheons and talk across pantheon “lines”.
-For instance, it was Mercury who connected me to Odin but Kwan Yin is unlikely to get Ares on the line for me so that I can talk to him (though it is not impossible!).
+This is of course from a human perspective.
+These observations may appear to be the case because deities from the same pantheon share a symbol system which is ultimately a system of meaning and thus a method of communicating with humans.
+However, despite the shared cultural context of one pantheon of deities, they still know deities from other pantheons and talk across pantheon “lines”.
+For instance, it was Mercury who connected me to Odin but Kwan Yin is unlikely to get Ares on the line for me so that I can talk to him (mind you, that scenario is improbable…but not impossible).

 Access to the Gods

 The Gods are at once personal and impersonal.
 They care about individual humans and their psycho-emotional and spiritual trajectories because those trajectories are ultimately part and parcel of the complex and dynamic whole.
 Our individual paths influence the trajectory of the Universe itself in subtle but profound ways and so the Gods concern themselves with each of us.
-In a nutshell, the Deities concern themselves with any and everything that matters and we all matter!
+In a nutshell, the deities concern themselves with any and everything that matters and we all matter, one way or another.

 Are the Gods intensely and directly focused on every human being at all times?
 No. Each of us might literally vaporize if even one God let alone all the Gods focused all of their immense power on us at one time (think Semele in the presence of Zeus).
 Instead, I believe it is more like a very large house in which I may occupy one room and the Gods are several rooms over.
 They know that I am in the house and I know that they are in the house; we are aware of one another.
 The Gods can hear me when I talk to myself, they know when I am hurt or upset, and so on.
-While they will not come running every time that I jump for joy or scrape my knee, they just might look up from whatever cosmic task they are attending to in order to train their awareness on my situation.
+While they will not come running every time that I jump for joy or scrape my knee, they just might look up from whatever cosmic task they are attending to in order to train a sliver of their awareness on my situation.
 If I am truly in need, they may shout from the other room to see how I am doing.
-If I really need their help, they may get up from their work table, current project in hand, walk down the hall, round the corner, and peak in through my room door for a split second and throw me a quick smile and a band-aid before darting back to their work room.
+If I really need their help, they may get up from their work table, with the current project in hand, walk down the hall, round the corner, and peak in through my room door for a split second and throw me a quick smile and a band-aid before darting back to their work room.
 Under some circumstances and on particular occasions, they come even closer than that.

-The key is to be respectful of the Gods’ power and only request as much of their energy as you truly need at any given time.
+The key is to be respectful of the Gods’ power and Cosmic Work.
 You don’t call a world-renowned gastrointestinal specialist for a little indigestion.
-You can, but you may not be a fan of the price tag attached to such repeated disrespect.
+You can, but you may not be a fan of the price tag attached to such repeated disrespect and lack of discernment.

-I did not comment on this before because I feel it goes without saying but everything in this and the Otherworlds is about reciprocity.
+Everything in this and the Otherworlds is about reciprocity.
 Do not take without giving.
 Offerings and sacrifices, they are the currency of the Worlds.
-The Gods generally accept incense, oil, honey, milk, mead, wine, and a host of other items if given properly.
-It is good to offer both in anticipation of a blessing to come and most definitely in appreciation for a blessing already received!
+The Gods generally accept incense, oil, honey, milk, mead, wine, and a host of other items if given properly and with heart.
+It is good to offer both in anticipation of a blessing to come and most definitely in appreciation for a blessing already received.